viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

     }

     return img, release, err
 }
 ```

 {{% /tab %}}
 {{< /tabs >}}

-- The Python configured camera checks if `extra.FromDMString` is true (or its equivalent) to decide whether to apply filtering.
+- The Python configured camera checks if the data management service is the caller of the filter function by using `from_dm_from_extra` to determine whether to store data.
-- The Go configured camera checks for `ctx.Value(data.FromDMContextKey{})` to determine whether to store the data.
+- The Go configured camera checks if the data management service is the caller of the filter function by using `data.FromDMContextKey{}` to determine whether to store data.
-- If "extra.FromDMString" is true, both functions call the vision service to get detections and return the image if the color is detected, otherwise, they raise `data.ErrNoCaptureToStore` or `NoCaptureToStoreError()`.
+- If the data management service is the caller, the filter function requests detections from the vision service and returns the image if the specified color is detected.
+  Otherwise, it raises `data.ErrNoCaptureToStore` or `NoCaptureToStoreError()`.

 Once you have implemented your resource subtype's required methods and written your filter function, your final code should look like this: